wisdom2608/A-Julius/README.md

 I'm a passionate **AWS DevOps Engineer** based in *Buea, Cameroon*.

-With focus on building robust, scalable, secure, and automated infrastructure in the cloud.
+With focus on building robust, scalable, secure, and automated infrastructure for web applications.

 I specialize in:
 - **Infrastructure as Code (IaC)** using **Terraform**